 Coinmama does have decent support, usually responding most queries within twenty-four hours.
 However, the site is lacking in support methods.

-As of July 2019, other than using the knowledge base users could only get support via email – with no options for live chat or phone calls.
+As of Jan 2022, other than using the knowledge base users could only get support via email or by leaving a message on a mobile phone number based in California.

 This can make it troublesome for some people to get support, particularly since the knowledge base seems to omit several questions or outright not answer them – and that’s when articles could have broken links.